 Using the existing strong (long) passphrase.
 Yes, passphrase rather than password.
-We wrote a post on that topic many years ago and have updated it recently.
+I wrote a post on that topic many years ago and have updated it recently.

 After selecting Sign In the MFA login screen is shown, assuming you already had MFA configured.
-In my case I was unable to access some of these accounts via Authenticator due to swapping phones and having another phone break-down in the last 6 months.
+In my case I was unable to access some of these accounts via Authenticator due to swapping phones and having another phone break-down in the last 6 months, but I digress.

 Selecting in this case either to use the Authenticator, or an alternative method “Can’t use authenticator now” provides for a second confirmation of my identity.